Local triviality for G-torsors: Introduction

 \section{Introduction}

-The purpose of the paper is to study local triviality for $G$--torsors over a proper flat relative curve $C$ over an affine base $S=\Spec(R)$.
+The purpose of the paper is to study local triviality for $G$--torsors over a a {\it relative curve} over an affine base $\Spec(R)$, that is a flat proper morphism $C \to \Spec(R)$ of finite presentation whose fibers have dimension $\leq 1$.
 We deal here with semisimple $C$-group schemes which are not necessarily extended from $R$.
 Our main result can be stated as follows.

-\begin{stheorem} Assume that $R$ is local henselian noetherian of residue field $\kappa$.
-Let $f: C \to \Spec(R)$ be a flat projective curve such that $C$ is integral.
+\begin{stheorem} Let $R$ be a heneselian local noetherian ring with residue field $\kappa$.
+Let $f: C \to \Spec(R)$ be a relative curve of relative dimension $1$ and denote by $C^{sm}$ the smooth locus of $f$.
 We assume that one of the following holds: